Employer of Record in Puerto Rico | Hire Without An Entity

 Professional Employer Organization (PEO) and Employer of Record (EOR) services are similar but have some particularities.

 A Puerto Rico PEO enters a co-employment relationship with your company.
-In contrast, an EOR has a direct employment relationship with your employees on your behalf.
+In contrast, an Employer of Record has a direct employment relationship with your employees on your behalf.

 Consequently, the PEO in Puerto Rico is jointly responsible for compliance with labor and tax laws and shares certain employment-related risks.
-In contrast, the EOR takes charge of employment-related risks and liabilities and is fully liable for compliance with tax and labor laws
+In contrast, the Employer of Record takes charge of employment-related risks and liabilities and is fully liable for compliance with tax and labor laws

 Labor Law in Puerto Rico - 2024